Backend Security: Beyond the Basics

 Input Sanitization

 Never trust user input.
-Ever.
-Here's how I handle it:
+Simply don't.
+Here is how I handle it:

 // 🚫 The naive way